 It goes without saying, having appropriate health and safety measures in place is a necessity in terms of a legal and compliance perspective.
 These should be regularly reviewed and updated for auditing purposes should an incident occur.
 From the maintenance schedule and defect reporting processes of vehicles through to driver behaviour – the importance of safety through compliance should be present throughout the entire business.

 Technological support is available to ensure that rules and regulations are adhered to.
 These include digital vehicle inspection forms that can record when and where they were created and submitted through to telematics to track driving habits.
 Fleet managers need to work closely with both human resources and health and safety departments to manage potential risk and develop suitable training plans.
 Company policies need to be made transparent so that employees are aware of their responsibilities to minimise the risk of accidents before they actually happen.

 It goes without saying, keeping on track of all fleet management costs by recording and monitoring (as per our first tip) will really help with controlling budgets.
 Vehicle, maintenance, fuel, staff and other business costs all add up and it is essential to look for possible savings and avoid unnecessary losses across the entire business.
 Be vigilant too – a saving in one department can easily be lost by another.

 Always look for alternative ways of saving money such as encouraging better driving from your drivers, as an example.
-Sudden acceleration followed by hard braking, driving faster than necessary or removing unnecessary bulk from the trunk of a vehicle can all contribute towards fuel cost savings.
+By avoiding sudden acceleration followed by hard braking, driving faster than necessary and removing unnecessary bulk from the trunk of a vehicle drivers can contribute towards fuel cost savings.
 Consider the vehicles in your fleet too.
 Is it time to downgrade to more economical models and switch to alternative fuel types?
 Vehicle maintenance can play its part too – an under inflated tyre can increase fuel consumption by up to 10%!

 4. Join a Fleet Association or attend an annual event